myelintek/documentation/user/lab.rst

 MLSteam includes a powerful Jupyter-based interface for viewing, editing, and running the ML programs.

-However, if you preferr using a handy tool on the local computer.
+However, if you prefer using a handy tool on the local computer.
 You could do so by :ref:`setting up SSH access <ssh-into-lab>` to the lab.
 The lab files are under the ``/mlsteam`` directory.